petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/customizing-localization/adding-a-language.md

 }
 ```

 You can also use the `.rtl` CSS selector to apply rules exclusively to RTL languages.
+For more information on customizing language settings, see [Overriding Global Language Translations with Language Properties](./overriding-global-language-translations-with-language-properties.md)

 ## Adding a Flag Icon